19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 [Act 25 of 2016 wef 09/12/2016]

-(b) where the Board alleges in the action that the supplier has engaged in an unfair practice in respect of any consumer, after the earliest date on which that consumer had knowledge that the supplier had engaged in the alleged unfair practice, as provided in subsection (1)(b),
+(b) where the Commission alleges in the action that the supplier has engaged in an unfair practice in respect of any consumer, after the earliest date on which that consumer had knowledge that the supplier had engaged in the alleged unfair practice, as provided in subsection (1)(b),

 [Act 25 of 2016 wef 09/12/2016]

+[Act 10 of 2018 wef 01/04/2018]

 whichever occurs later.

 [15/2008]

-(3A) The Board must commence an action under section 10 within 2 years after the date of the occurrence of the last material event on which the action is based.
+(3A) The Commission must commence an action under section 10 within 2 years after the date of the occurrence of the last material event on which the action is based.

 [Act 25 of 2016 wef 09/12/2016]

+[Act 10 of 2018 wef 01/04/2018]

 (4) No action under any regulations made under section 11 shall be commenced later than one year after the date of the cancellation of the contract.